 The last basic safe use tip you have to know is that having a “trip sitter” is an easy way to both reduce any potential risks and help you feel safe and secure enough to surrender to the mushrooms.
 Trip sitters don’t do much or need much training, but they “hold the space” of reality, keeping your physical body safe and sound, so you can let your mind freely wander the myco-plane for a few hours in peace.
 My book has a whole chapter on how to be a good trip sitter, which DoubleBlind has published an excerpt of here.
 I definitely don’t recommend tripping alone for the first time, but if you do find yourself in a challenging situation, starting in April, our friends at Fireside Chat will also be launching a free, trip sitting hotline.

 Properly dosing shrooms is also critical to having a safe experience.
-That’s why, as mentioned, it’s so crucial that you weigh your mushrooms before taking them, with a sensitive scale like this one.
+That’s why, as mentioned, it’s so crucial that you weigh your mushrooms before taking them, with a sensitive scale.

 The first thing you want to decide is if you want to start with a subperceptual “microdose” or a “tripping” low dose.
 A microdose experience is subtle and can be a great place to start if you’ve never tried psychedelics before, or if you’re nervous about altering your consciousness so intensely.
 It’ll likely make you feel just slightly different, possibly more open, in-tune, empathetic, productive and creative, but can also make some people emotional, distracted and nauseous.